• There are no suggestions because the search field is empty.

 They find out that once you shut down your laptop at 17:30, you still have the entire evening to enjoy!
 A big difference from their student days when they had to pull all-nighters for their exams and work their side jobs on the weekend.
 Student life basically meant working during evenings and weekends, whereas working life gives you more stability and balance.
 With a full-time job, work and private life are more separated.

-‘What strikes me is that people still find it quite difficult to figure out what they want.
-It’s not like your employer is forcing you to spend the development budget.
-It’s there for you to boost your development.
-So give yourself time to think about it.
-Figuring out what you really like shouldn’t feel like a task.’
-Tim concludes.
+'What strikes me is that people still find it quite difficult to think about what they want.
+It's not that your employer says you have to spend the development budget.
+It is meant to boost your development.
+Give yourself time to think about it.
+Thinking about what you really like should not feel like a chore.
+Concludes Floris.

 A traineeship; sound like something for you?

 View our traineeships to discover if there’s something here for you.
-Would you rather chat with Tim or another talent manager or recruiter?
+Would you rather chat with Floris or another talent manager or recruiter?
 Contact us.